ngandy02/andys-website-frontend/README.md

-# 🎨 Personal Portfolio Website
+# 🎨 Andy's Personal Portfolio Website

 A modern, responsive portfolio built with **React**, **Vite**, and **Tailwind CSS** — showcasing projects, skills, and contact information with elegant design and smooth interactions.